chadwhitman/min/README.md

 * Article Post Settings
   * Article: You can use Drupal's default "Article" content type to start creating posts.
-(This content type includes a tag field and an image upload field)
+This content type includes a tag field and an image upload field.
-  * Date field: If you use the date module, you should create a new field in the Article content type; use the "Date" option from the field-type drop-down list.
+  * Date field: If you use the date module, you should create a new field in the Article content type.
+Use the "Date" option from the field-type drop-down list.
 Set the date field display to "short" in both default and teaser displays.
+Uncheck seconds, minutes and hours.

 * Article Post Image Settings
   * In the Article content type, set the display on both the teaser and